Black vulture: Breeding

 The timing of black vultures' breeding season varies with the latitude at which they live.
-In the United States, birds in Florida begin breeding as early as January, for example, while those in Ohio generally do not start before March.
+In the United States, birds in Florida begin breeding as early as January, while those in Ohio generally do not start before March.
 In South America, Argentinian and Chilean birds begin egg-laying as early as September, while those further north on the continent typically wait until October.
 Some in South America breed even later than that—black vultures in Trinidad typically do not start until November, for example, and those in Ecuador may wait until February.
 Pairs are formed following a courtship ritual which is performed on the ground: several males circle a female with their wings partially open as they strut and bob their heads.
 They sometimes perform courtship flights, diving or chasing each other over their chosen nest site.

 The black vulture lays its eggs on the ground in a wooded area, a hollow log, or some other cavity, seldom more than 3 m above the ground.
 While it generally does not use any nesting materials, it may decorate the area around the nest with bits of brightly colored plastic, shards of glass, or metal items such as bottle caps.
 Clutch size is generally two eggs, though this can vary from one to three.
-The egg is oval and on average measures 7.56 × 5.09 cm.
+The egg is oval and, on average, measures 7.56 × 5.09 cm.
 The smooth, gray-green, bluish, or white shell is variably blotched or spotted with lavender or pale brown around the larger end.
 Both parents incubate the eggs, which hatch after 28 to 41 days.
 Upon hatching, the young are covered with a buffy down, unlike turkey vulture chicks which are white.
 Both parents feed the nestlings, regurgitating food at the nest site.
-The young remain in the nest for two months, and after 75 to 80 days they are able to fly skillfully.
+The young remain in the nest for two months, and after 75 to 80 days, they can fly skillfully.
 Predation of black vultures is relatively unlikely, though eggs and nestlings are readily eaten if found by mammalian predators such as raccoons, coatis and foxes.
 Due to its aggressiveness and size, few predators can threaten the fully-grown vulture.
-However, various eagles may kill vultures in conflicts and even the ornate hawk-eagle, a slightly smaller bird than the vulture, has preyed on adult black vultures, as well as the two eagles native to North America (north of Mecoco).
+However, various eagles may kill vultures in conflicts, and even the ornate hawk-eagle, a slightly smaller bird than the vulture, has preyed on adult black vultures, as well as the two eagles native to North America (north of Mexico).